Northwood F.C.: Return to the Southern League, 2010–2018

+Burgess takes charge

 On 14 November 2012, former Northwood player Mark Burgess, who had a spell as player-caretaker manager after Mark Barnham's departure in 2010, was appointed as Meakin's successor.
-After several players joined Meakin at Wingate, Burgess strengthened his own squad with the short-term loan signings of Brentford duo Terrell Miller and Sam Beale.
-Burgess then signed both Jerome Federico and George Nicholas on dual registration in early 2013, but was dealt a sizeable blow as Northwood also lost top scorer Spencer Bellotti to Wingate & Finchley in February 2013, where he reunited with Meakin.
 Northwood finished the 2012–13 campaign in a solid position of 13th, six places and nine points worse than their finish in 2012.

-Prior to the 2013–14 season, player-manager Mark Burgess brought in a host of new faces including former Norwich City youngster Ramil Sheriff.
-In his first full season in charge, Northwood were looking to build on last season's 13th-placed finish and found themselves in 7th place around the Christmas period.
-Having been in contention for the play-offs for most of 2014, Northwood's form took a turn for the worse, ending their hopes of finishing in the top five as they finished the 2013–14 season in 9th.
+In the 2013–14 season, player-manager Mark Burgess, in his first full season in charge, had Northwood in 7th place around the Christmas period.
+But having been in contention for the play-offs for most of 2014, Northwood's form took a turn for the worse, ending their hopes of finishing in the top five as they finished the 2013–14 season in 9th.

 In the 2014–15 season, Northwood recovered from an inconsistent first half of the season, to once again finish in the top half of the table, finishing in 10th place.

 At the beginning of the 2015–16 season, Northwood made their best start to a league season since 1991–92 after winning their opening four league matches before that run was ended by Aylesbury United.
-They responded, however, by beating the same opponents 2–1 in the FA Cup preliminary round in August 2015, overseen by former Watford midfielder Jamie Hand due to the absence of manager Mark Burgess and assistant Simon Huggett.
+They responded, however, by beating the same opponents 2–1 in the FA Cup preliminary round in August 2015, overseen by former Watford midfielder Jamie Hand due to the absence of Burgess and assistant Simon Huggett.